 In exchange for workers' compensation, you generally give up your right to sue your employer.
 However, if your claim is denied or there is a dispute regarding benefits, you do have options, including the following:

 In addition to the physical toll of workplace injuries and illnesses, they can cause huge financial headaches as well.
 Workers' compensation benefits can alleviate some of that stress, but you'll need to adhere to deadlines and other requirements in order to receive them.
-Let an attorney familiar with Minnesota's workers' compensation laws provide a free claim evaluation on the strength and potential of your claim.
+Contact a local personal injury attorney familiar with Minnesota's workers' compensation laws advise you on the strength of your claim and guide you through the process of filing a claim.

 Contact a qualified attorney.